Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

 Move onto regular flat puzzles as skills improve.

 Use smaller pieces as skills improve.

-If you don’t have puzzles at home, find a pretty page from a magazine and cut it into pieces.
-Your child can piece the pieces back together.
+If you don’t have puzzles at home, find a good picture from a magazine.
+Cut it into large or smaller pieces which your child can then piece back together.

-Use finger paints to start getting cause and effect and develop hand/ eye coordination.
-Start with lines up and down and side to side before trying diagonal and finally circles (which are more complex).
-See Fine Motor Skills for more details.
+Use finger paints to start getting cause and effect and develop hand coordination.
+Start with lines up and down and side to side before trying to go diagonal and lastly to get circles (which are more complex).

 In messy play this is good opportunity to make trails with fingers, follow lines, manoeuvre objects around etc. See messy play for ideas.